UPennBJPrager/CNT_Research_Template/README.md

 This folder contains sample data that might be used in any of the lab-wide projects.

 ### scripts
 This folder contains user-defined scripts.

 ### unit_tests
 This folder contains unit tests for validating new/altered code at both the machine level and model level.

 ### user_data
 This folder is meant to store user data.
 Data in this repository is private by default and will not be uploaded to public repositories.

+### .gitignore

+This file helps prevent certain files from being uploaded to the public repository.
+This can be to avoid excess data volumes, or to protect sensitive information.
+By default, the ignored files and folders are designed for the development of a lab-wide template, and users should adjust the settings to match their own needs.

 # Virtual Environments